rprinz08/hBPF/readme.md

 * `test_fpga_hw.py` - runs test-cases against hBPF CPU running on real hardware via a serial Wishbone bridge (medium fast)

 Each test-case consists of a file in the `test` (or one of its sub-folders) folder.
-Test files are text files with a `. test` file extension.
+Test files are text files with a `.test` file extension.
 It consists of sections starting with `--` describing the test.
-The following test description shows a Fibonacci test with an `asm` section which is compiled on the fly before the test is executed, an `args` section which defines the input values, a `result` section defining whats expected in register R0 after test completes and an `expected` section which defines additional criterias that must be met like the number of clock cycles the test may take.
+The following test description shows a Fibonacci test with an `asm` section which is compiled on the fly before the test is executed, an `args` section which defines the input values, a `result` section defining whats expected in register R0 after test completes and an `expected` section which defines additional criteria that must be met like the number of clock cycles the test may take.

 ```